rupesh-biswas/practice/React-and-Typescript/jbook/packages/jsnote-rupesh/README.md

-# jbook-rupesh
+# jsnote-rupesh

-**jbook-rupesh** is an npm package that provides an in-browser JavaScript notebook where users can create and interact with cells containing both Markdown and code.
+**jsnote-rupesh** is an npm package that provides an in-browser JavaScript notebook where users can create and interact with cells containing both Markdown and code.
 It utilizes React, lerana, express, and commander packages to offer a seamless and interactive coding experience.

 The package uses the power of [esbuild](https://esbuild.github.io/) with WebAssembly to execute code in the browser efficiently.